 The Dorothy and David Cooper Summer Research Fellowship was designed to enhance undergraduate students' access to research opportunities and in particular, to ensure equitable access to such opportunities.
 This endowed summer undergraduate research fellowship provides financial support for undergraduate students to engage in 250 hours of active supervised research effort (approximately 10 weeks, 25 hours per week) under the guidance of a faculty supervisor during the summer.
 The application process involves writing a proposal and successful applicants complete a written research paper in the format of an article in a peer-reviewed scientific journal or a grant proposal.
 This experience often serves as a funnel into our honors program, providing undergraduates with an intensive research experience before graduation.
 Many of our Cooper fellows have moved on to research careers including receiving their PhDs or MDs.
 Read about our alumni below:

-The complete application is due by Monday, April 15, 2024.
+Application Deadline: The complete application is due by Monday, April 21, 2025.
 Please send all materials to

 Scholarship Alumni